WDI-SEA/notes/05-node-express/express-intro/01Intro-to-Express.md

 _Express is a light-weight, web application framework for writing RESTful APIs in Node.js._

-We'll get to the _RESTFUL API_ part soon, but for now, think of Express as a Node Package that gives us some extra tools for creating a web application using Node.
+We'll get to the _RESTful API_ part soon, but for now, think of Express as a Node Package that gives us some extra tools for creating a web application using Node.

 Let's create our first Node/Express app!